The Sorry Plight of the Human Male

 "Are you all right?"

-If she brings you to a psychologist (and she may) it is best to take the fellow aside quietly:
+If she takes you to a psychologist (and she may) it is best to take the fellow aside quietly:

 "Yes, Master David?"